Fineshade's dark skies

 There is a growing nationwide network of these sites - places that provide great views of the night sky and which are accessible to everyone.
 They have been nominated by local groups and organisations as their top local spot to see the stars.
 A number of Forestry Commission sites already have this status, but there are no sites at all in our part of the East Midlands region.

-Nominating such a site needs the support of the land-owner, or in our case the Forestry Commission, so we invited FC to join us in discussing the possibility.
-On 21st July a response was received indicating their agreement that it was an interesting idea, but sadly saying that they were currently unable to support a Dark Skies Discovery Site nomination here.
-Of course, such a site would be incompatible with a plan to develop Fineshade with holiday cabins.
+Nominating such a site needs the support of the land-owner, or in our case the Forestry Commission, so in 2016 we invited FC to join us in discussing the possibility and a response was received indicating their agreement that it was an interesting idea, but sadly saying that they were currently unable to support a Dark Skies Discovery Site nomination here.
+Of course, such a site would be incompatible with a plan to develop Fineshade with holiday cabins, something that was still a possibility at that time.
 (See here an indication of the light pollution associated with 70 Forest Holidays cabins).

 However, FC indicated they would be happy to give the idea further consideration "later in the year, when we are clearer on the status of other potential projects".